 - 1. Received chemicals shall be moved to the designated storage area for the section.
 Large glass containers shall be placed in carrying containers or shipping containers during transportation. - 2.
-The storage area shall be well-illuminated, with all chemical storage maintained below eye level.
+The storage area shall be well-illuminated.
 Large containers shall be stored as close to the ground as possible. - 3.
 Chemicals shall be segregated by hazard classification and compatibility in a well-identified area, with local exhaust ventilation. - 4.
 Mineral acids should be separated from flammable and combustible materials.
 Separation is defined by NFPA 49 as storage within the same fire area but separated by as much space as practicable or by intervening storage from incompatible materials. - 5.
 Acid-resistant trays shall be placed under bottles of mineral acids. - 6.
 Acid-sensitive materials such as cyanides and sulfides shall be separated from acids or protected from contact with acids. - 7.
-Highly toxic chemicals shall be stored in unbreakable secondary containers. - 8.
-The storage area shall be accessible during normal working hours. - 9.
-When highly toxic, caustic, or flammable chemicals are taken from the storage area, they shall be placed in an outside container or bucket. - 10.
-Storage of chemicals at the laboratory bench or other work areas shall be limited to amounts as small as practical.
-Chemicals in the workplace shall not be exposed to sunlight or heat. - 11.
+The storage area shall be accessible during normal working hours. - 8.
+When highly toxic, caustic, or flammable chemicals are taken from the storage area, they shall be placed in an outside container or bucket.

+- 9. Storage of chemicals at the laboratory bench or other work areas shall be limited to amounts as small as practical.
+Chemicals in the workplace shall not be exposed to sunlight or heat. - 10.
 Stored chemicals shall be examined at least annually by the Section S&CHO for replacement, deterioration, and container integrity.
-The inspection should determine whether any corrosion, deterioration, or damage has occurred to the storage facility as a result of leaking chemicals.

-C. Chemical Handling
+The inspection should determine whether any corrosion, deterioration, or damage has occurred to the storage facility as a result of leaking chemicals. - C. Chemical Handling